EmielGHY/ML6_challenge/README.md

 gsutil -m cp -R gs://ml6_junior_ml_engineer_challenge_cv_beer_data/data .
 ```

 For your purposes, the data has already been split into training data and evaluation data.
 They are respectively in the `train` folder and `eval` folder.
-In each you will find four folders which represent the mugs you'll need to classify.
-There are four kinds of draft beer: Chimay Blue, Orval, Rochefort 10, Westmalle Tripel and Westvleteren 12.
+In each you will find four folders which represent the beers you'll need to classify.
+There are five kinds of draft beer: Chimay Blue, Orval, Rochefort 10, Westmalle Tripel and Westvleteren 12.
 The classes are numbered 0 to 4 respectively.
 These class numbers are necessary to create a correct classifier.
 If you want, you can inspect the data, however, the code to load the images into NumPy arrays is already written for you.

 ## The Models